Kirusi/improved_backoff/README.md

 -   [Fix some issues around max\_time in \_next\_wait](https://github.com/litl/backoff/pull/136)
 -   [Using \"timeit\" module for time management](https://github.com/litl/backoff/pull/185)

-The updated behavior of `max_time` is that a a function will be retried only if the elapsed time is less, than `max_time`.
+The updated behavior of `max_time` is that a function will be retried only if the elapsed time is less than `max_time`.
 Also the remaining time should exceed the `interval` (delay between retries).

 The code that calculates delay time was modified to not generate negative values.